-The Cateran Trail - GeoTrail Geocaching on The Cateran Trail - Join in the global treasure hunt!
-Geocaching is the real-world treasure hunt that's happening right now all around you.
-There are 2,634,371 active geocaches and over 6 million geocachers worldwide.
-If you are new to geocaching, take a look at the video at the bottom of this page or pop over to www.geocaching.com for a quick introduction.
-If you are already a cacher, then you'll be happy to discover that the area around The Cateran Trail is the geocaching capital of Scotland.
-The Cateran Trail Geocaching 'discoverables' The Cateran Trail is fully waymarked with distinctive Cateran Trail signs.
+The Cateran Trail - GeoTrail Geocaching on The Cateran Trail - Join in the global treasure hunt! - Geocaching is the real-world treasure hunt that's happening right now all around you.
+There are more than 2 million geocaches and over 6 million geocachers worldwide.
+If you are new to geocaching, take a look at our Go Geocaching page or pop over to www.geocaching.com for a quick introduction.
+If you are already a cacher, then you'll be happy to discover that the area around The Cateran Trail is the geocaching capital of Scotland!
+The Geocaching Logo is a registered trademark of Groundspeak, Inc. Used with permission.
+The Cateran Trail GeoTrail with free collectable Geocoins The Cateran Trail GeoTrail has 18 special caches spread around The Cateran Trail.
+By finding caches and collecting stamps on the Cateran GeoTrail passport you can earn a silver or gold geocoin. *The Cateran GeoTrail is currently being revised to make it more accessible.
+Geocoins are still available, please contact [email protected] for more details.* Download a Cateran GeoTrail Passport here. - If you're interested in becoming a Cateran GeoTrail business where keen geocachers can collect stamps, please get in touch with us as we would be happy to send you information to help you get started.
+It's free for you to join!
+The Cateran Trail Geocaching 'discoverables' The Cateran Trail is waymarked with distinctive Cateran Trail signs.
 In addition to the standard waymarking, you will come across some hand-carved posts: The Sentinels.
 These spirits of the Caterans were lovingly crafted by Robbie Gordon, a former project officer with the Perth & Kinross Countryside Trust.
 The posts have one or two or even sometimes three faces, each uniquely individual.
 The posts are 'discoverable' on www.geocaching.com.
 Note the tracking number on each post and go online to read the biographies of key sentinels.
 Download details of Sentinels GPS co-ordinates here.
-The Cateran Trail GeoTrail with free collectable Geocoins The Cateran Trail GeoTrail has 20 special caches spread across the five stages.
-A collectable bronze geocoin will be awarded to geocachers who collect 25 points and an antique silver geocoin will be awarded to geocachers who collect 30 points.
-Points can be earned by finding caches (1 point), by stopping to eat (2 points) or while sleeping (3 points).
-You can download details of the 20 special GeoTrail caches here.
-You will need a GeoTrail Passport, which you can download here.
-You can also download a list of the places you need to go to get your passport stamped here.
-Thanks to Cateran Trail GeoTour Sponsors The Cateran Trail is maintained and promoted by Perth & Kinross Countryside Trust (PKCT), with support from the landowners.
-The GeoTrail has been developed by PKCT staff with enthusiastic volunteer geocachers Sue Perth Pathfinders and Snaik.
-Additional financial support came from Forestry Commission Scotland and Perth & Kinross Council.
+Thanks to Cateran Trail GeoTrail Sponsors The Cateran Trail is maintained and promoted by Perth & Kinross Countryside Trust (PKCT) with support from the landowners.
+The original GeoTrail was developed by PKCT staff with enthusiastic volunteer geocachers Sue Perth Pathfinders and Snaik, it has now been revised by PKCT staff with support from geocacher Balletninja.
+Additional financial support for the original trail came from the former Forestry Commission Scotland and Perth & Kinross Council.
 Don't get lost!
-Although the Cateran Trail is waymarked, you should not try to walk the route without a map or guidebook.
+The Cateran Trail is waymarked but you will need map to follow the trail, you may also like to get the guidebook which contains lots of useful information.
 Every year a few walkers ignore this advice and end up getting lost.
 We have worked in partnership with the publishers of the Rucksack Readers hillwalking guidebooks and Footprint hillwalking maps to create a guidebook and map for the Trail.
 We check each new edition of these to make sure they are up to date and accurate.
 If you are planning to walk the Cateran Trail and don't have a guidebook or map...
 Visit our shop.